Zero to Deployed

 uv pip install bengal

-Or for a one-time run:
+Or for a one-time run without installation:

 uvx bengal --version